-She is a proud Taylors Hill resident, often taking the time to explore what she calls the local eateries, gardens, walking trails, public art and more - with her husband and two children.
+She is a proud Taylors Hill resident, often taking the time to explore what she calls the

+'hidden gems' in our city local eateries, gardens, walking trails, public art and more - with her husband and two children.

 Before moving to the City of Melton, Lara served one term at Whittlesea Council where she was elected the first female Mayor in its history.